SGTGunner/drone-stack/README.md

 1. Configure a hostname on your DNS that points to the public IP of the server that will host this stack.

-2. Configure `config/settings` and `config/secrets`.
-Documentation is provided within those files.

-3. Once your DNS has updated to resolve to your host's IP address, you can now generate a new SSL certificate by running the bootstrapper interactive script.
+2. Once your DNS has updated to resolve to your host's IP address, you can now generate a new SSL certificate by running the bootstrapper interactive script.

     ```
+    # Example
-    ./bootstrapper/create-initial-cert
+    ./bootstrapper/create-initial-cert example.com
     ```

     All prompts should be straightforward.
 The last prompt regarding updating the nginx config is irrelevant because the bootstrapping container is isolated from the main proxy server.